Anisotropic capillary hypersurfaces in a wedge

 The paper is organized as follows.
-In section \ref{Pre}, we will explain the anisotropic setting and geometric setting that will be used later; In section \ref{Minkowskisec}, we will prove the Minkowski-type formulae for the capillary boundary case in a wedge; In section \ref{HKineqsec}, we prove the Heintze-Karcher inequality for the free boundary case; In section \ref{alexthmsec}, we obtain the Alexandrov-type theorem for the free boundary case in a wedge, and then use a clever trick to directly derive the Alexandrov-type theorem for the general capillary case.
+We begin in section \ref{Pre} by describing the anisotropic and geometric frameworks that will be utilized throughout the paper.
+In section \ref{Minkowskisec}, we prove the Minkowski-type formulae in a wedge.
+Section \ref{HKineqsec} presents the Heintze-Karcher inequality in a wedge.
+In section \ref{alexthmsec}, we start with Lemma \ref{lem:subcase} to examine the existence of the vector \(\bm{k}^F\).
+Subsequently, we explore the positivity of the \(r\)-th anisotropic mean curvature.
+Finally, we derive the Alexandrov-type theorem for the free boundary case within a wedge and extend this result to the capillary case.